Renato Vallanzasca: First arrest and escape

 His smooth and successful criminal career was interrupted for the first time in 1972 when, 10 days after the robbery of a supermarket, he was arrested by men belonging to the squadra mobile (flying squad) headed by Achille Serra.
-Serra later claimed that during the search of his house, Vallanzasca unstrung his gold Rolex wrist watch and put it on a table, telling him, "If you succeed in tying this to me, it is yours".
+Serra later claimed that during the search of his house, Vallanzasca unstrung his gold Rolex wristwatch and put it on a table, telling him, "If you succeed in tying this to me, it is yours".
 A few minutes later, warrant officer Oscuri found some shreds of paper in the dustbin, which, once put together, showed a list of salaries of the employees in the supermarket previously robbed.

-In 1973, his girlfriend Ripalta Pioggia, gave birth to their son, Massimiliano Domenico.
+In 1973, his girlfriend Ripalta Pioggia gave birth to their son, Massimiliano Domenico.

 As a result, Vallanzasca was convicted and sent to the San Vittore penitentiary.
 During the four and a half years of imprisonment, he unsuccessfully attempted to escape from the prison more than once.
 He was also involved in numerous fights and beatings, and was also an active participant in the various prison riots which erupted in the local prison environment during this period.
-These factors caused him to be transferred to 36 different prisons within a four and a half year period.
+These factors caused him to be transferred to 36 different prisons within a four-and-a-half-year period.
 Eventually, he found a way of escaping by voluntarily contracting Hepatitis.
-He did this by ingesting rotten eggs, injecting urine intravenously into his blood stream and inhaling propane gas.
+He did this by ingesting rotten eggs, injecting urine intravenously into his bloodstream and inhaling propane gas.
 He was then transferred to the hospital, where he managed to escape with the help of a complacent policeman.

-Life as fugitive
+Life as a fugitive

 After his escape, on 25 July 1976, Vallanzasca was free again.
 He still wanted money in the shortest time because he wanted to spend time with his girlfriend Ripalta and his son, Massimiliano; he spent about a month with them between Sorrento and Cilento before returning to hiding in Milan.

-After leaving his son and girlfriend, Vallanzasca reassembled his old gang and began a series of new robberies, which totaled seventy.
+After leaving his son and girlfriend, Vallanzasca reassembled his old gang and began a series of new robberies, which totalled seventy.
 These robberies caused several deaths, including those of four policemen, a doctor and a bank employee.
 He also committed four kidnappings for ransom, two of which were never reported to the police.
 One of the gang's victims was Emanuela Trapani, the daughter of a local Milanese entrepreneur who was held captive for over a month and a half, from December 1976 to January 1977, and then released upon the payment of a ransom of one billion in Italian currency.
 This incident coupled with the killing on 6 February 1977 of two highway patrolmen near Dalmine, Luigi D'Andrea and Renato Barborini, who had stopped the car on which he was travelling to evade capture, caused him to flee Milan for Rome.
 There he was again recaptured, on 15 February 1977 while still just 26 years old.